 The Cradle to Cradle Certified Product Standard

 The Cradle to Cradle CertifiedCM Products Standard is a multi-attribute, continuous improvement methodology that evaluates products across five categories of human and environmental health.
+It is administered by the Cradle to Cradle Products Innovation InstituteSM.
 Product certification is awarded at five levels (Basic, Bronze, Silver, Gold, Platinum), with the expectation that an applicant will optimize each aspect of their product over time.
 The ultimate goal is to encourage innovation and the design of products that effectively and positively impact people and the environment.

 A multi-attribute standard

-Where many certifications in the market address one aspect of a product or its production, the Cradle to Cradle Certified Product Standard addresses five categories relating to human and environmental health.
+While many certifications in the market address one aspect of a product or its production, the Cradle to Cradle Certified Product Standard addresses five quality categories relating to human and environmental health.
 In order to achieve certification, a product must meet the requirements for a given level in all five categories.
+A PDF overview of the achievement levels is here.

 The Cradle to Cradle Certified Product Standard evaluates products and their manufacturers based on achievement in 5 categories:

-Material Health - Making products out of materials that are safe and healthy for humans and the environment
+Material Health - Products are made with materials that are safe and healthy for humans and the environment

-Material Reutilization - Designing products so all materials can be re-used by nature or industry
+Material Reutilization - Products are designed so all ingredients can be reused safely by nature or industry

-Renewable Energy and Carbon Management - Assembling and manufacturing products with renewable, non-polluting energy
+Renewable Energy and Carbon Management - Products are assembled and manufactured with renewable, non polluting energy

-Water Stewardship - Making products in ways that protect and enrich water supplies
+Water Stewardship - Products are made in ways that protect and enrich water supplies

 A continuous improvement standard

-The goal of continuous improvement is not “zero”, or simply reducing the human and environmental impact of a product, but instead combines the progressive reduction of “bad” with the increase in “good” to reach a beneficial Cradle to Cradle® goal.
+The certification process recognizes transition and human intention as part of any successful protocol for continuous product improvement.
+The program also recognizes that any manufacturer's knowledge may vary widely regarding the chemicals used in a product, the extent to which its materials can be reused in biological or technical cycles, and the energy and water used to produce it.
+The goal of continuous improvement is not “zero” or simply reducing the human and environmental impact of a product, but instead combines the progressive reduction of “bad” with the increase in “good” to reach eco-effective Cradle to Cradle® goal.
 See the Cradle to Cradle Certified Product Standard (.pdf) for more information on the requirements for product optimization.

 Overall Product Scoring